 The autofocus system in the a7 III is derived from the one in the Sony a9, and both cameras feature 693 phase-detection AF points that cover approximately 93% of image area.
-Oddly however the a7 III has 425 contrast detection points whereas the a9 only has 25.
-The difference in contrast points is only likely to make a difference when phase detection can’t be used which is above f/11.
+Both cameras also have 425 contrast detection points.

 5. Continuous Shooting and Buffer

 Thanks to its stacked sensor design, the Sony a9 is able to shoot continuously for up to 20fps when using the electronic shutter, however switch to the mechanical shutter and you are limited to 5fps.
 The a7 III can shoot up to 10fps with both electronic and the mechanical shutter.

 When you are shooting at 20 frames per second it wouldn’t usually take very long to fill the buffer of any other digital camera, however the a9 can record up to a massive 368 JPEG and 245 compressed RAW files in a continuous burst.
 The buffer on the a7 Mark III supports up to approximately 177 JPEG images or 89 compressed RAW images in one continuous burst.